innative-sdk/innative/README.md

 [![inNative Discord](https://img.shields.io/badge/Discord-%23inNative-blue.svg)](https://discord.gg/teQ9Uz5)
 [![Build Status](https://travis-ci.org/innative-sdk/innative.svg?branch=master)](https://travis-ci.org/innative-sdk/innative)

 An AOT (ahead-of-time) compiler for WebAssembly that creates **C compatible binaries**, either as **sandboxed plugins** you can dynamically load, or as **stand-alone executables** that interface *directly with the operating system*.
 This allows webassembly modules to participate in C linking and the build process, either statically, dynamically, or with access to the host operating system.
 The runtime can be installed standalone on a user's machine, or it can be embedded inside your program.
 It's highly customizable, letting you choose the features, isolation level, and optimization amount you need for your use-case.

-## Community
-Join a team of webassembly enthusiasts working hard to make inNative a more viable target for compilers, and building better integration options for non-web embeddings in general.
-We maintain an [active discord server](https://discord.gg/teQ9Uz5), and post articles from community members [on our website](https://innative.dev).
 If you find a bug, or your program can't compile on inNative until we implement a specific feature, [file an issue](https://github.com/innative-sdk/innative/issues/new) on GitHub so we can track the needs of developers.

 ### Documentation
 The primary source of documentation for inNative is the [GitHub Wiki](https://github.com/innative-sdk/innative/wiki), which lists all the externally accessible functions and how to use them.
 This wiki *should* be kept up to date, but always double-check the source code comments if something seems amiss.
 Feel free to [file an issue](https://github.com/innative-sdk/innative/issues/new) if there is misleading or missing documentation.